 Montana has three categorizations: uncontrolled species, controlled species that require a permit, and prohibited species.
 Strangely enough, uncontrolled species that can be traded and possessed freely with no permit include pygmy hedgehogs, degus, jungle cats, servals, sugar gliders, two-toed sloths, Bennet's and Tammar wallabies.

 This state specifically allows genets, elands, elk, fox, jerboa, and reindeer to be imported, but you can only have one.

 Nevada bans some aquatic species, all foxes, some other native species, and some reptiles.
 Everything else goes!
 Wolves, big cats, primates, elephants, ect.
 The state, home of Siegfried and Roy, has a large animal entertainment industry with many private owners as well as a reluctance against governmental overreach, and this might be the reason these laws have survived for so long.

 New Hampshire: Ostrich

 This large African bird is on the non-controlled species list in New Hampshire.
+They can grow up to nine feet tall, usually weigh around 400 pounds, and are known to be aggressive and territorial.
+They're not for the faint of heart.
 The state lists many species as controlled including genets, wallabies, and anteaters.

 New Jersey: Skunk